neerajkr25/PlatformAsProduct/README.md

 **Notes:**

-* create resource Group and storage account manually to store TF state file.
 * Keep provider versions pinned in `.terraform.lock.hcl`.
-* Do **NOT** commit `.terraform/` or provider binaries.
+* Do **NOT** commit `.terraform/` or provider binaries, If you're running terraform commands from local machine.
 Terraform providers will be downloaded locally by `terraform init`. cd iac/env/sandbox
 # create or export backend variables needed (ARM_SUBSCRIPTION_ID, etc.)
 terraform init